iigor000/Festivals/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-A simple project in vue.js using firebase.
-It shows festivals with CRUD functionality
+A vue.js app with CRUD functionality for festivals and festival organizers.
+User registrations and login functionalities.
+Made with firebase.